MattDodsonEnglish/docs/readme.md

 #### Note: upload `routes.yaml` after uploading the theme zip

 There will already be a default `routes.yaml` file uploaded to Ghost.
-You need to upload your theme's file to override it.
-This needs to be done separately, after uploading your theme's zip file.
+You need to upload your theme's `routes.yaml` to override the default.
+Do this separately, after uploading your theme's zip file.

+---

 ### Create a New Content API Key